What is a Roth Conversion?

 If you are converting prior to age 59 ½, you may be subject to a penalty for early withdrawal.
 This is not calculated in the Planner but you will get a coach alert.

-If you would prefer to model the conversion into your current Roth account, enter the Roth Conversions as Transfers instead.
+If you would prefer to model the conversion into your current Roth account, enter the Roth Conversions as a Transfer.

 How are the taxes on Roth Conversions paid?